typst/typst/tests/typ/style/wrap.typ

 Forest

 ---
-// Error: 6-17 wrap is only allowed directly in markup {1 + wrap x in y}
+// Error: 6-17 set, show and wrap are only allowed directly in markup {1 + wrap x in y}